nngogol/PySimpleGUIDocGen/db - Copy/readme.md

 SetValue(values)
 ```

-Parameter Descriptions:

 |Name|Meaning|
 |---|---|
 |values|new values to choice|

-Returns list of Values provided by the user in the user's format

 ```
-GetListValues() -> List.
+Returns list of Values provided by the user in the user's format GetListValues() -> List.
 List of values.
 Can be any / mixed types -> []
 ```